 Fox's assertion that he "lived in that light and power that takes away the occasion for war" and Woolman's advice that we "examine our lives to see that the seeds of war are not contained therein" firmly establish connections between this and other testimonies.
-As we work for peace in the world, weFriends need to search out the seeds of war in ourselves and in our way of life.
-We refuse to joinInstead of joining in actions that may lead to destruction and death.
-We seek waysdeath, Friends are urged to cooperate to save life and strengthen the bonds of unity among all people.
+As we work for peace in the world, we search out the seeds of war in ourselves and in our way of life.
+We refuse to join in actions that lead to destruction and death.
+We seek ways to cooperate to save life and strengthen the bonds of unity among all people.
 We work to create the conditions of peace, such as freedom, justice, cooperation, and the right sharing of the world's resources.
-Seek not only peace with one another, but peace with the earth.
-Recognize that wars can arise when poor environmental practices lead to scarcity and unjust distribution of resources.